 For this post, we will build a logistic regression classifier in Python.
-We will start from first principles, and work straight through to code implementation.
+We will start from first principles, and work straight through to implementation in Python code.
+Performance of our implementation will then be tested against a small dataset.
+We will also compare these results with those that can be obtained with the logistic regression model available from scikit-learn.

 Motivation to Build a Logistic Regression Classifier